hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## What would immunized MDs do for CQSI candidates?

 - check risk factors
-- inform about the risk
+- inform about the individual risk
 - veto high risk volunteers
-- verify self-immunization
+- double check the candidates' self-immunization

 ## What would immunized psychologists do for CQSI candidates?